Big businesses like Amazon support tax for King County, but questions about Seattle, suburbs remain

 Amazon and several other large Seattle-area corporations, including Alaska Airlines, Costco, Expedia, Microsoft and Starbucks, expressed support Tuesday for the concept behind a Washington House bill that would allow King County to enact a big-business tax.
-Meanwhile, numerous labor unions and nonprofit organizations outright backed the measure.
+Meanwhile, numerous labor unions and nonprofit organizations outright backed the measure, as did Redfin.

-Introduced last week, House Bill 2907 would allow King County to impose a tax of 0.1% to 0.2% on compensation paid by businesses to employees making at least $150,000 a year, with exemptions for small businesses, government entities and some other companies.
-The money would be used to fund affordable housing, homeless services, behavioral health services and related public-safety services.
+Introduced last week, House Bill 2907 would allow King County to impose a payroll tax of 0.1% to 0.2% on compensation paid by businesses to employees making at least $150,000 a year, with exemptions for small businesses, government entities and some other companies.
+The money would be used to fund affordable housing, homeless services, behavioral health services and related public-safety services, and much of it would flow through the regional homelessness authority that the county, Seattle and other cities are creating.

-High-stakes negotiations over the bill will continue this week, with a House Finance Committee vote scheduled for this Friday.

-There are possible hurdles.
-Some suburban mayors say they were blindsided by the proposal and some business leaders want the measure tweaked to block Seattle from passing its own big-business tax, which is exactly what certain City Council members have vowed to do.
+High-stakes negotiations over the bill will continue this week, with a House Finance Committee vote scheduled for this Friday, and there are potential hurdles.
+Some suburban mayors say they were blindsided by the proposal and some business leaders want the measure tweaked to block Seattle from passing its own big-business tax, as certain City Council members have vowed to.

-The Downtown Seattle Association has listed a ban on cities enacting similar taxes as a condition for backing House Bill 2907, the Washington Hospitality Association adopted that stance Tuesday during the bill’s first hearing in Olympia and a statement from Amazon and other heavy hitters signaled the same.
+The Downtown Seattle Association has listed a ban on cities enacting similar taxes as a condition for backing House Bill 2907, the Washington Hospitality Association adopted that stance Tuesday during the bill’s first hearing in Olympia and a statement from Amazon and other heavy hitters hinted at the same objective: Removing Seattle’s council from the equation.
 Previously, only Expedia had thrown its weight behind the bill.

 The homelessness crisis and related concerns “directly impact individuals and families who live and work in communities across our region,” the companies, also including Puget Sound Energy, Zillow and Weyerhaeuser, said in a statement sent to the bill’s sponsor, Rep. Nicole Macri, D-Seattle, and other lawmakers.